Finding small terrarium plants that will fit into the most minute of containers can be a real challenge.

 Simply snip a cutting, drop it in a terrarium, and let it root all by itself.
 Give it a few weeks, and it will have overtaken your container.

-Being such a fast grower, it’s a fantastic option for the over-involved plant parent, who doesn’t mind regular trimming.
+Being such a fast grower, it’s a fantastic option for the over-involved plant parent, who doesn’t mind regular trimming (and for beginners looking for a bulletproof plant).

 7 | Humata heterophylla